WingSingFung/TISDiSS/README.md

 wsj_full_wav=/path/to/your/WSJ0/
 ```

-#### Option B: WSJ0 in original formats
+#### Option B: WSJ0 in Original Format

-If your dataset is original WSJ0 format:
+If your dataset is in the original WSJ0 format:

 1. Uncomment lines 76-81 in `./egs2/wsj0_2mix/enh1/local/data.sh`
 2. Fill in the `WSJ0=` path in `db.sh`